commaai/comma10k/README.md

 ## Directories

 <pre>
  imgs/  -- The png image files
- segz/ -- The outputs in argmax from our internal segnet segs/ -- The outputs in probablity from our internal segnet (unreleased, too big)
+ masks/ -- PNG segmentation masks (update these!) segz/  -- The outputs in argmax from our internal segnet segs/  -- The outputs in probablity from our internal segnet (unreleased, too big)
 </pre>

 ## Categories of internal segnet